What are Acceptance Criteria? Examples, Types & Templates

 Acceptance criteria: definition

-Define acceptance criteria are the conditions that a piece of software must meet to be accepted by a user.
-The concept of entry requirements is a critical part of the Agile methodology.
+The acceptance criteria define the conditions that a piece of software must meet for a user to accept it.
+The concept of clear acceptance criteria is a critical part of the Agile methodology, helping to eliminate misunderstandings between clients and development teams.

 Now at this point, you might be thinking: ‘I thought you were all about the lean startup methodology rather than Agile at You are launched?’
 And you would be right; we believe that the lean startup has many more advantages than Agile when it comes to the complex needs startup have.